Ewam Montana

 Peace Festival

-The gift shop/information center located onsite has imported treasures from Nepal, Buddhist shrine items and local crafts.
+The gift shop is located onsite, offering imported treasures from Nepal, Buddhist shrine items, books, clothing, jewelry, local crafts, and much more.

 GIFT SHOP HOURS: